 By Matt Hyles & Janelle Wetzstein

 Floating down the Russian River is one of Sonoma County's most popular summer activities - for both visitors and locals.
 But a tubing adventure can go flat in no time if you don't plan ahead.
 Here are our do's and don'ts for a successful float trip

 Travel the best route

 The only Russian River tubing route we really recommend is the 2-mile stretch from Steelhead Beach to Sunset Beach in Forestville.
 Other float routes pose issues, which we’ll address later in this post, so for a smooth run, Steelhead to Sunset is your best bet.

 It takes about five minutes to drive from Steelhead Beach to Sunset Beach but four and a half hours to float that distance.
 Plan to be at Steelhead by 10 a.m. and on the water by 11 a.m. at the latest.
-Plan to arrive even earlier if it's a holiday, weekend, or the temperature will be over 90 degrees.
-Parking lots fill quickly on those mornings.
+Plan to arrive even earlier if it's a weekend, holiday, or the temperature will be over 90 degrees.
+Parking lots fill quickly.

 We cannot stress enough just how slow the Russian River flows in the summer.
 On average, it moves at about a half-mile per hour, which means you can travel faster walking on shore then you can floating on water.
 When winds pick up in the early evening, the current can push you upstream.
 So get an early start.

 Once you get to Steelhead, you'll need to inflate your floats, prep your coolers, apply sunscreen, use the restroom (there are no restrooms until you reach Sunset Beach), double-check that you have your car keys, take the pre-float group selfie, etc. Anticipate at least an hour to get things in order.